How to Build a Marketplace Mobile app [Guide 2019]

 - Do they usually desperately need to solve it or not?

 If you’ve answered yes to both questions, you’re moving in the right direction.
-Otherwise, you’ve selected a hard niche.
+Otherwise, you’ve selected a hard usecase and niche.

 These simple principles have many real-life examples: both good and bad ones.